How to watch Juventus vs Barcelona in India: TV, live stream, fixtures & teams | Goal.com

 Meanwhile, Dejan Kulusevski has enjoyed a solid start to his Juve career, with the 20-year-old contributing two goals and one assist in his five appearances across all competitions.

-On the other side, Philippe Coutinho is set to miss Barcelona's trip to Juventus after suffering a hamstring injury.
+On the other side, Philippe Coutinho is set to miss Barcelona's trip to Juventus after suffering a hamstring injury and Gerard Pique suspended after being sent off in the 5-1 win over Ferencvaros.

 Whereas the Blaugrana are winless in their last three Liga matches following Saturday's 1-3 Clasico defeat to Real Madrid, with Lionel Messi failing to score from open play in six games - baring the only two penalties to his name - under new coach Ronald Koeman’s set up.